biiiiiigmonster/laravel-enum/README.md

 $task->updateStatus(TaskStatus::COMPLETED());
 ```

-The main point: this is all without [having to append](https://twitter.com/archtechx/status/1495158237137494019) `->value` to everything.
+The main point: this is all without having to append `->value` to everything:

-This approach also has *decent* IDE support.
-You get autosuggestions while typing, and then you just append `()`:
 ```php
 MyEnum::FOO; // => MyEnum instance
 MyEnum::FOO(); // => 1